TejasReddy9/TwitterSentimentAnalysis/README.md

 * textblob (consistent API for common NLP tasks) https://textblob.readthedocs.io/en/dev/

 ## Usage
-After installling all the dependencies, run the python script
+After installling all the dependencies, run the python script with an argument after sentanal.py denoting the topic in which you are intersted..

 ```
-python sentanal.py
+python sentanal.py topic
 ```

 ## Example